taphocoenose/MAU_simulations/README.md

 The script uses three libraries available in CRAN (_ggplot2_, _parallel_, and _patchwork_) and a fourth library--_Rethinking_, which can be installed from https://github.com/rmcelreath/rethinking.

-Lines 22-32 include simulation parameters of interest that may be changed by the user.
-Note, the "nCo" variable, which specifies the number of samples to draw per sample size ("MNE_vals"), is set to a default value of 100,000.
+Lines 22-45 include simulation parameters of interest that may be changed by the user.
+Note, the "nCo" variable, which specifies the number of samples to draw per sample size ("MNE_vals"), is set to a default value of 10.
 This parameter can have significant impacts on script completion time.
-On a 36-thread machine, the default value resulted in the simulation finishing in 8 days.
-If running the script on a personal computer with 8 or fewer threads, it is recommended that the "nCo" argument be set at a value below 100.
+In the accompanying paper, nCo is set to 100,000, which is not recommended for personal computers.
+On a 36-thread machine, nCo=100,000 resulted in the simulation finishing in 8 days.
+If running the script on a personal computer with 8 or fewer threads, it is recommended that the "nCo" variable be set at a value below 100.
+The "n_perMNE" variable also influences script completion times.
+It specifies the minimum number of simulation iterations to use for plotting per TMNE value.
+The default default value of 400 should run reasonably quickly in combination with the default nCo value, but script completion times will increase if n_perMNE is raised.

 **SEAexamples.R**